HarryCannon/418finalproject/README.md

 # Final Report

 ### Summary
 We developed and parallelized a Risk AI using an expectiminimax game tree with alpha-beta pruning.
-We used OpenMP and wrote in C++ to target the GHC machines.
+We parallelized using OpenMP and wrote in C++11 to target the GHC machines.

 ### Background